cyuria/wrasm/docs/contributing.md

 ## Docs

-If you want to contribute to the docs, please open a pull request.
+If you want to contribute to the docs, please open a pull request on GitHub.
 If you are unsure of anything, you can either ask by commenting on said PR, or by opening/commenting on a related issue.

 ## Code